 - Strategic Goal 5

 To support a wide-range of national programmes, projects and cross-sectoral initiatives for young people that promote and foster their wellbeing, creativity, cultural and artistic expression and innovation and engagement in addressing global issues for sustainable development.

 To promote and facilitate cross-sectoral initiatives with the voluntary, state and private sectors that adopt an integrated and cohesive approach to meeting young people's needs and fulfilling their aspirations.

 To further enhance and develop effective youth work practice.

 To ensure effective coordination and cohesion in the implementation of the national youth policy and maximise its potential for supporting young people.

 The National Youth Agency - Aġenzija Żgħażagħ - was established in February 2011 by Legal Notice 522/2010.
 Aġenzija Żgħażagħ was established to mainstream youth related issues and further develop youth services in Malta.
 Its overall objective is to provide a coherent, cohesive and unified governmental approach to youth related policy issues.

-For young people, it aims to enhance participation, empowerment and dialogue as well as expand supports and services.
-For policy makers, it aims to bring about a change in attitudes and work culture, to include a youth perspective, greater coherence in policymaking and better data and information on youth issues.
+For young people, it aims to enhance participation, empowerment and dialogue as well as expand support and services.
+For policymakers, it aims to bring about a change in attitudes and work culture, to include a youth perspective, greater coherence in policymaking and better data and information on youth issues.
 The mission statement of Aġenzija Żgħażagħ is to coordinate the implementation of the National Youth Policy to promote and safeguard the interests of young people.

 The Agency has the following functions: